Bruce Granville Miller

 Anthropology of Law; ethnography, ethnohistory of Coast Salish of BC and Washington; Indigenes worldwide; state-Indigenous relations.

 Ongoing research concerning international borders and Indigenous peoples; use of Human Rights Tribunals by Indigenous peoples; ways in which legal processes redefine Indigenous peoples and rights; non-recognized Indigenous peoples.
-Currently working on homelessness among Indigenous people as part of a Seattle University based international project, applying spiritual traditions to contemporary problems.

 I have been a professor at UBC since 1990.
 My research concerns Indigenous peoples and their relations with the state in its various local, national, and international manifestations.
 In recent years my work has particularly overlapped with colleagues in archaeology and in law.